Escape-Technologies/graphql-security-academy/packages/lessons/unrestricted-resource-consumption/README.md

 Your goal is to install GraphQL Armor and protect your server from the attack: install GraphQL Armor with `npm install @escape.tech/graphql-armor`.

-Having GraphQL Armor to work is as simple as two lines of code:
+Having GraphQL Armor work is as simple as two lines of code:

 ```js
 import { ApolloArmor } from '@escape.tech/graphql-armor';